Robust Label Shift Quantification: Label shift quantification in Setting

 in (\ref{eq:th_conditional}) quantifies the distance from our model to the true distributions of the observations.
 It needs to be sufficiently small for our bound to be meaningful but not equal to 0 necessarily.
 It happens in the \emph{contaminated label shift} setting described by (\ref{eq:contaminated_label_shift}) with a low contamination rate $\beta^*_0$ for example.
 Before discussing the robustness properties of the estimator, we illustrate Theorem \ref{th:conditional} with the following result, which is a direct consequence of the second deviation inequality therein. \begin{coro} Under Assumption \ref{hyp:iid_mix}, there is a positive constant $C(\mathbf{Q}^*)$ depending only on $Q^*_1,\dots,Q^*_k$ such that for all $\xi>0$,

 with probability at least $1-e^{-\xi}$.
-It is possible to replace the constant $C(\mathbf{Q}^*)$ by a constant $C(\mathbf{Q})$ depending on $Q_1,\dots,Q_k$ instead. \end{coro} This result provides critical insight into the convergence of the mixture proportion estimator $\hat{\beta}$.
-Under mild assumptions on the linear independence of the component distributions, the result ensures that $\hat{\beta}$ achieves a convergence rate proportional to $n^{-1/2} \log^{1/2} n$ in the well-specified case, with respect to the $\ell_1$-loss.
-This rate, up to the logarithmic factor, is comparable to state-of-the-art methods (e.g. \cite{ramaswamy}).
-Let us now consider its robustness properties with three specific cases of interest.
+It is possible to replace the constant $C(\mathbf{Q}^*)$ by a constant $C(\mathbf{Q})$ depending on $Q_1,\dots,Q_k$ instead. \end{coro} This result offers key insights into the convergence of the mixture proportion estimator $\hat{\beta}$.
+Under mild assumptions on the linear independence of the component distributions, Corollary \ref{coro:conditional} ensures that $\hat{\beta}$ achieves a near-parametric convergence rate of $n^{-1/2} \log^{1/2} n$ under well-specified settings, with respect to the $\ell_1$-loss.
+This rate is comparable (up to logarithmic factors) to that of \cite[Proposition 3.2]{dalalyan_ems} which also analyzes maximum likelihood estimation.
+While our rate is slightly slower due to the $\log n$ term, our assumptions are weaker--notably, we avoid restrictive conditions like equation (1.12) in \cite{dalalyan_ems}.
+In contrast, the bound of Bunea \emph{et al.} \cite{tsybakov_spades} is not suited to label shift, as their framework targets sparse regimes with a very large dictionary $M\gg n$.\\ Though these works establish guarantees the mixing weights, in particular for the MLE in \cite{dalalyan_ems}, they do not address robustness--a central focus of our analysis.
+We now consider this aspect for our estimator with specific cases of interest.
 The case of misspecification actually corresponds to Corollary \ref{coro:conditional}.
-One can notice that the performance of our estimator does not degrade notably as long as the misspecification term $\max_{i\in[k]}h^2(Q_i,Q^*_i)$ is of order not larger than $n^{-1} \log n$.
-Contamination corresponds to the case studied by \cite{dussap} in which $X_1,\dots,X_n$ are \emph{i.i.d.} with common distribution $P^*$ given by
+One can notice that the performance of our estimator does not degrade notably as long as the misspecification term $\max_{i\in[k]}h^2(Q_i,Q^*_i)$ is of order not larger than $n^{-1} \log n$.\\ The Huber contamination model corresponds to the case studied by \cite{dussap} in which $X_1,\dots,X_n$ are \emph{i.i.d.} with common distribution $P^*$ given by

 where $\overline{P}$ is any distribution in $\mathscr{P}_X$.
 Our method is designed to retrieve the 'original weights' $\beta^*$ we had before contamination given by $\beta^*_i=\lambda_i/(1-\lambda_0)$, for all $i\in[k]$.
 Assuming $Q_i=Q^*_i$ for all $i\in[k]$, we have